 2. Take Medication:

-Or your doctor might refer you to a psychiatrist.
-They can prescribe medication for your specific needs.
+They might also send you to a psychiatrist who can prescribe medication for you.

 3. Avoid Triggers: